zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/12-sinhala-google.md

 [APZ 126.2] (# apz126.2) # apz126.2 .ref .apz} "Thus many ideologues
 As the saying goes.
 Is Tirtha and says to take a view.
 Ideologists are theorists Even if it says.
 Although many ideologues say.
-“They are lustful in their own eyes Alunahuvethi "means alunahuvethi from the point of view of one's own vision.
+"They are lustful in their own eyes Alunahuvethi "means alunahuvethi from the point of view of one's own vision.

 [Msdiv 127] (# msdiv127) {# msdiv127 .ref .msdiv} (12 - 15)